Organizing a Personal Library

-Posted on January 15th, 2012 by Carolyn - Storytime Standouts in Early Literacy News, Commentary -
+Posted on January 15th, 2012 by Carolyn Hart in Storytime Standouts Shares Early Literacy News and Commentary

 This year I am determined to find the best way to organize my personal library.
 At the same time, I hope to “weed out” a few titles.
 After all, there is only so much space I can devote to picture books – especially as my boys are now fourteen and sixteen.